railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

    *Workflow for a Purchase Order*

-Alongside the document management system, the process visualization features make Open ERP far better for documentation than similar systems.
+Alongside the document management system, the process visualization features make OpenERP far better for documentation than similar systems.

 Other functions